superbrown/gwt_super-spell/README.md

 It's deployed here: http://super-spell-ver-hrd.appspot.com

 The UI was intentionally designed to look like a classroom chalkboard.
-It has all kinds of fun stuff in the settings.
+It has some fun stuff in the settings.
 Once a level of testing is completed, it allows the kids to play MIDI files of songs they're familiar with.

 I eventually ported the Vocabulary module to Android because it worked well with the platform.
 It's